 Athletes recover from injuries in different ways and at different speeds.
 We know what it takes to have a successful recovery and it all starts with your mindset.
-That is why we have created a RETURN TO PLAY MINDSET PROGRAM.

-In this 8 week program, we discuss every aspect of the injury recovery process and what it takes to be successful when you return to your sport.
+In our program, we discuss every aspect of the injury recovery process and what it takes to be successful when you return to your sport.
 We will create goals that will set you up for success daily and provide you direction for the future.
 Your confidence will be built through learning what you can control, creating a positive thought pattern, and facing your fears head-on.
 We will also discuss imagery and relaxation techniques to help your body heal and prepare you for the day that you return.